-Rafal Habel-Bloodgood is an actor, pedagog, teacher and musician who’s work is a culmination of 25 years of research, practice and performance in a unique genre of ensemble devised, music based – physical theatre.
+Rafal Habel-Bloodgood is an actor, theatre practitioner and musician who’s work is a culmination of 30 years of research, practice and performance in a unique genre of ensemble devised, music based – physical theatre.
 Rafał has developed a profound understanding of the ensemble and theatrical development and with that a deep understanding of the connection between movement, voice, music, text and rhythm.

 Rafał was a member of the internationally renowned theatre company, Song of the Goat Theatre, from its inception in 1996 to 2018.
 Equally important has been a key collaborator in the devising process of almost all of Song of the Goat’s performances.
-Together with have won numerous awards and critical acclaim throughout the world.
+Together they have won numerous awards and critical acclaim throughout the world.
 Correspondingly the Edinburgh Festival “Fringe First” in 2006 and 2012.
 Performances include – Dithyramb, Chronicles- A Lamentation, Lacrimosa, Macbeth, Songs of Lear, Portraits of the Cherry Orchard, Crazy God, Return to the Voice, Umilowanie: Dead Walk Love, Hamlet A Commentary and The Grand Inquisitor.
 Rafal has performed thousands of times throughout Europe, Asia, Australia, South America, Mexico, USA and the UK.
 Including in some of the world’s most prestigious Theatre Festivals.
-He is considered a treasure of contemporary theatre.

-Taught on the MA in Acting course through Manchester Metropolitan University.
-Which was run by Song of the Goat Theatre in Poland from 2004-2012.
+Taught on the MA in Acting course through Manchester Metropolitan University which was run by Song of the Goat Theatre in Poland from 2004-2012.
 The London School of Performance Practices, Rose Bruford College.
 He was a teacher for Song of the Goat Theatre from 2004-2018.
 Rafał teaches workshops and masterclasses regularly throughout Europe.
-He has taught at the University of California Los Angeles, University of California Irvine.
-In Europe: Rose Bruford College and Bral School of Acting.
-In Greece, he has taught at Dilos School of Drama, Baumstrasse, and Quilombo Cultural Center.
-Has taught at Music Village in Pelion Greece, since 2016.
+He has taught masterclasses at the University of California Los Angeles, University of California Irvine in 2011.
+In Europe masterclasses at: Rose Bruford College and Bral School of Acting.
+In Greece, he has taught masterclasses and workshops at Dilos School of Drama, Baumstrasse, and Quilombo Cultural Center.
+Has taught workshops at Music Village in Pelion Greece, since 2016.

 Rafal has performed thousands of times including some of the world’s most prestigious Theatre Festivals.
 Throughout Europe, Asia, Australia, South America, Mexico, USA and the UK…